carlosganzerla/ptql/README.md

 ## Running the program

-To run the program, it's recommended to use the SBCL implementation.
+To run the program, use the SBCL implementation (There's a warning suppression macro which uses SBCL specific stuff, apart from that the program should run fine on any other implementation).

 ```shell
 sudo pacman -Sy sbcl